KernFerm/Py3.11.9/readme.md

 # 🐍 Python 3.11.9 Installation Script 🚀

-This script automates the installation of Python 3.11.9 on your system and **automatically adds Python to the system PATH**! 🛠️
+This script automates the installation of Python 3.11.9 on your system and **automatically adds Python to the user PATH**! 🛠️

 ---